remodlai/Flowise/doc/multi/implementation_plan.md

 1. **JWT Claims for Authorization**
    - Include user ID in JWT
-   - Use Descope for authentication
+   - Use Supabase for authentication
    - Add server middleware to verify JWT

 2. **Roles and Claims Propagation**